KxSystems/docs/docs/wp/data-visualization/index.md

 ## Conclusion

-Kdb+ is well known as the world’s fastest time-series database.
+kdb+ is well known as the world’s fastest time-series database.
 KX’s own visualization tool, _Dashboards for KX_, is optimized for this technology.
 However, kdb+ is flexible enough to connect with a range of different visualization tools.
 This white paper demonstrates how to connect to one such visualization tool,